lydiayquevedo/thesis_project/README.md

 ---

 ### Analysis
-There were two Excel sheets in the same workbook that were used to clean and consolidate the data.
-As a source folder for PowerQuery, we used the zipped folder of CSV files downloaded from Lookit.
+Once downloaded from Lookit as a zipped folder, the raw CSV data files were imported to two Excel sheets in the same workbook and cleaned using two PowerQuery scripts.
+For easier qualitative coding, the data were transferred to a separate Excel workbook and relevant participant information (age, language, ID, etc) were added.
+The coded data were then imported to RStudio for statistical analysis.

+#### analysis.Rmd
+This RMarkdown document organizes the scripts used in the statistical analysis.
+These are organized in three sections: importing, running regressions, and vistualizations/summary statistics.

 #### data_cleaning_frameChoices_NEW.pq

-This script set up the `frameChoices` sheet compiled the code of all possible responses or buttons that participants could use.
+This PowerQuery script set up the `frameChoices` sheet compiled the code of all possible responses or buttons that participants could use.

 #### data_cleaning_selectedImages_NEW.pq

-This script set up the `selectedImages` sheet to compile all choices made by participants during the study.
+This PowerQuery script set up the `selectedImages` sheet to compile all choices made by participants during the study.

 ---